platonic-io/property-based-testing-stateful-systems/docs/Part01SMTesting.md

 The idea is that we quantify over some inputs (left-hand side of the `.` above) which the PBT library will instantiate to random values before checking the property (right-hand side).
 In effect the PBT library will generate unit tests, e.g. the list `[1, 2, 3]` can be generated and reversing that list twice will give back the same list.
 How many unit tests are generated can be controlled via a parameter of the PBT library.

-Typical properties to check for include: involution, inverses, associativity, etc. Also note the structural similarity of PBT with proof by (structural) induction.
+Typical properties to check for include: involution (reverse example above), inverses (serialise example), associativity (addition example), etc. Readers familiar with discrete math might also notice the structural similarity of PBT with proof by induction, in a sense: the more unit tests we generate the closer we come to approximating proof by induction (not quite true but could be a helpful analogy for now, we’ll come back to this later).

 ## Motivation